tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Additional criteria for creating links:**
 - A MakingProcess can only be linked to one Person or to one Organisation.
-- A MakingProcess can only be linked to a Person of the type 'Artist'.
+- A MakingProcess can only be linked to a Person of the type 'Artist' (or, for some MakingProcesses, only 'Printer').
 - A MakingProcess can ony linked to an Organisation of the type 'Group of Members' (One might also think of having a new Organisation type 'Workshop' and restrict the links to it, but I am not sure ife this is necessary)
 - A MakingProcess can only be linked to a Place of the type 'Historical Region' or 'Town'